jze/ocropus-model_fraktur/README.md

 In addition, samples from this book are included for testing the robustness of the model:

-- Chronik der nördlichen Probstei
+- Peters: Wisch und Umgegend (1898)

 ## Special characters